CaileyBianchini/Topia/TopiaAssesment.md

 ## II.
 Errors

     1. Save and Load
         - Save and Loading not working.
 Either keeps looping or doesn't actually do what it is supposed to do.

+## III.
+Future Ideas
+    1. Money
+        - Will be adding a currency in the game that will allow players to buy things, will be gold, silver, copper.
+    2. A Shop
+        -Will be adding functions to the Shop Class, that will allow player to buy items: weapons, potions, key items.
+    3. More episode/days for singleplayer
+        - Currently has one day for the single player adventure

 ![image](images_gifs/Movement.png)